MMP for Enriques pairs and singular Enriques varieties: Introduction

 \end{thm}

-Our theorem is an analogue of \cite[Theorem B]{DO23}, which settled Payne's question for IHS manifolds.
-We follow closely the strategy of the proof in op.\ cit., while the new inputs are the MMP lifting constructions used to establish \autoref{thm:termination_MMP_Enriques}.
-It is worth mentioning that, even though the statement of \autoref{thm:cone_duality_Enriques} only involves Enriques manifolds, it is indispensable to pass to possibly singular birational models of the manifold to conclude; they are $\Q$-factorial primitive Enriques varieties with terminal singularities in this context.
+The proof of the above theorem follows closely the strategy of the proof of \cite[Theorem B]{DRO25}, which settled Payne's question for IHS manifolds, while the new inputs are the MMP lifting constructions used to establish \autoref{thm:termination_MMP_Enriques}.
+It is worth mentioning that, even though the statement of \autoref{thm:cone_duality_Enriques} only involves an Enriques manifold, it is currently indispensable to pass to possibly singular birational models of the given Enriques manifold to conclude.
+Such models are $\Q$-factorial primitive Enriques varieties with terminal singularities in this context.

-\textbf{Organization of the paper}: In Section \ref{section:preliminaries} we recall some definitions and facts about quasi-\'etale and Galois covers, the augmented irregularity, varieties with numerically trivial canonical divisor, and the usual or equivariant MMP.
+\textbf{Organization of the paper}: In \autoref{section:preliminaries} we recall some definitions and facts about quasi-\'etale and Galois covers, the augmented irregularity, varieties with numerically trivial canonical divisor, and the usual or equivariant MMP.

-In Section \ref{section:MMP} we establish the main ingredients for the proof of \autoref{thm:termination_MMP_Enriques}.
-Namely, we first show in \autoref{prop:lifting_MMP} that any usual $(K_X + B)$-MMP can be lifted to an equivariant MMP on a quasi-\'etale Galois cover of $X$.
+In \autoref{section:MMP} we establish the main ingredients for the proof of \autoref{thm:termination_MMP_Enriques}.
+Specifically, we first show in \autoref{prop:lifting_MMP} that any usual $(K_V + B)$-MMP can be lifted to an equivariant MMP on a Galois quasi-\'etale cover of $V$.
 We then discuss in \autoref{prop:G-equivariant_termination} how the termination of any equivariant MMP can be deduced from the termination of usual MMPs.

-In Section \ref{section:symplectic_varieties} we review some basic properties and examples of irreducible and primitive symplectic varieties.
-We discuss afterwards finite non-symplectic group actions on primitive symplectic varieties and the MMP for symplectic log canonical pairs.
+In \autoref{section:symplectic_varieties} we review the basic properties and some examples of irreducible and primitive symplectic varieties.
+We discuss next finite non-symplectic group actions on primitive symplectic varieties and the MMP for symplectic log canonical pairs.
 Everything will be used later in the study of primitive Enriques varieties.